AdamBoley/Project-Beergate/README.md

 The [official Django documentation](https://docs.djangoproject.com/en/3.2/) proved very helpful generally, particularly the following pages:
 - [model field reference page](https://docs.djangoproject.com/en/3.2/ref/models/fields/) for guidance on designing my models and field types
 - The [QuerySet page](https://docs.djangoproject.com/en/3.2/ref/models/querysets/) was also helpful in learning how to construct more complex querysets
 - [This Django documentation on Pagination](https://docs.djangoproject.com/en/3.2/topics/pagination/) provided a superior pagination template than the one used in the walkthrough videos that I had been used.
 This template allows finer navigation between pages.
-This template was further customised, but the documentation should be credited with allowing this customisation.
+This template was further customised, but the documentation should be credited with allowing this customisation
-- [This Django documentation](https://docs.djangoproject.com/en/dev/ref/models/querysets/#django.db.models.query.QuerySet.order_by) taught me how to access a random database record.
+- [This Django documentation](https://docs.djangoproject.com/en/dev/ref/models/querysets/#django.db.models.query.QuerySet.order_by) taught me how to access a random database record

 The [official Django AllAuth documentation](https://django-allauth.readthedocs.io/en/latest/index.html) was helpful in the implementation of the AllAuth templates, forms and views in the user app.
 AllAuth itself is clearly very powerful.